danoli3/ofxBox2d/README.md

 Thanks,
 Todd

+-- Updated to 2.3.0
+Just updated the addon to Box2d 2.3.0 (latest) http://code.google.com/p/box2d/
+Any problems with the core library please refer to http://code.google.com/p/box2d/issues/list There has been some major changes to the library so please refer to the api.
+-Danoli3

 Installation
 ------------
-Place ofxPd within a folder in the apps folder of the OF dir tree:
+Place ofxBox2d within a folder in the apps folder of the OF dir tree:
 <pre>
-openframeworks/addons/ofxPd
+openframeworks/addons/ofxBox2d
 </pre>

 Compatibility